 You can find a detailed guide to Tusheti (how to get there, what to do and where to stay) in this article.

 Want to know more about Georgia?
-Read our Travel Guide to Georgia!
+Read everything you need to know before you go in our Ultimate Travel Guide to Backpacking in Georgia!

 Top places to visit in Georgia, recommended by a local:

 Natia was born and raised in rural Georgia surrounded by its mist-shrouded mountains, amazing landscapes and hiking routes.
 She’s a huge nature lover who loves the simple things in life.
 You can read more about her on her blog and follow her on Twitter.
 Here are her favorite places in Georgia:

 Georgia has its share of big cities and tourist attractions but what’s really special about my country, are the small towns.
 Sighnaghi is one of them.
 Here you can experience the best that the region of Kakheti has to offer: some of the best food & wine, beautiful tiny streets and houses with colorful wooden balconies, breathtaking views over the Alazani valley, the smell coming from the bakeries, a variety of fancy castles and small family-owned wine cellars and vineyards.